 If your student organization or group would like to fund a project and have a representative from the Volunteer Center host a service project, facilitate educational discussion and reflection, and donate the end products to the organizations that we partner with, contact the Volunteer Center for more information!

-9/11 Ribbons to Remember
+9/11 Ribbons for Remembrance

 Every year the Volunteer Center hosts the Ribbons for Remembrance Campaign in honor of 9/11 and to remember the events of September 11th, 2001.

-Issue Day 2017 will be happening October 28th from 9am-1pm.
+Issue Day 2018 will be held on October 27th from 9am-12pm.

-Cardboard City and Hunger & Homelessness Awareness Week
+Hunger & Homelessness Awareness Week

-Every November the Volunteer Center hosts a number of service events during Hunger & Homelessness Awareness week including the Foster Care Blanket Project, healthy snack pack kit stuffing for the Community Compassion Network's Nutrition Club, and more!
+Every November, the Volunteer Center hosts a number of service events during Hunger & Homelessness Awareness week including the Foster Care Blanket Project, healthy snack pack kit stuffing for the Community Compassion Network's Nutrition Club, and more!

-MLK Day of Service
+MLK Jr. Day of Service

 The Mary Ellen Brandell Volunteer Center helps to make Martin Luther King Jr. Day a "day on" rather than a day off!
 Service projects are offered throughout the UC and typically take place after the Peace Brunch and before the Unity March.
 Students will meet in the UC Rotunda.

-Valentine's for Veterans
+Valentines for Veterans

 Individuals and groups are asked to make these Valentine's Day cards throughout the year and deliver them to the Volunteer Center.
-Closer to Valentine's Day, we will provide a number of craft supplies and will invite individuals and groups to our office to decorate cards, on-site.
+Closer to Valentine's Day, we will provide a number of craft supplies and will invite individuals and groups to our office to decorate cards on-site.